Ancient Chinese coinage: Southern Tang

 Distinguished from Tang period Kai Yuan by the broader rims, and the characters being in less deep relief.

 In the second year of Qiande (961), Li Yu ascended the throne, and the resources of the country being exhausted, his minister Han Xizai obtained permission to cast coins.
 These were on the Kai Yuan model, but in seal writing devised by the scholar Xu Xuan.
-This coin was slightly larger than the old Kai Yuans, and had broader rims, and was found convenient by both the government and the people.
+This coin was slightly larger than the old Kai Yuans, had broader rims, and was convenient for both the government and the people.